 I thought it would be fun for the kids to get a small treat of a couple of jelly beans each morning when we move the magnet – similar to our chocolate advent calendars we had for Christmas.
 To display the treats I got this Easter cutie plush jar.

 I chose the bunny, but there are four other cute little critters to choose from.
-Since this jar was going to be for everyone in the family, I had it personalized to simply say “treats”.
+Since this jar was going to be for everyone in the family, I had it personalized to simply say “treats”, rather than one of the kid’s names.
 I love that the little bunny ears can bend.

 You can purchase the jar with or without candy.
 Here you can see how cute it is all filled up!